Spoiler warning: This article contains spoilers for Game of Thrones Season 5. Obviously.

 Possibility 1: They Don’t Believe Jon Snow

 If Thorne didn’t believe in the White Walker threat, he could certainly believe that Roose Bolton would not be interested in Jon Snow’s long-term health.
-Roose knew that Stannis had resupplied and sheltered at Castle Black (in fact, he seemed suspiciously well informed of Stannis’ movement) Lord Bolton is not an unreasonable person.
+Roose knew that Stannis had resupplied and sheltered at Castle Black (in fact, he seemed suspiciously well informed of Stannis’ movement) Lord Bolton is not an unreasonable person.“I’m well known as the soul of decorum and rationality.
+Ask anyone.
+I’ll loan you a set of flaying knives if answers are not forthcoming.”

 He might acknowledge that the Night’s Watch meant him no harm in playing host to Stannis.
 It’s not like the brothers could have turned Stannis away.